What are my parent commitments?

 What if I can’t work on my scheduled day— my child’s sick, I have to go out of town, or need to go to my office on short notice?

-Since working at Co-op is such an important component of the Co-op experience, for you and your child, we recommend you make every attempt to trade days with another working parent.
-You’ll find most everyone amenable to this.
+We recommend you attempt to trade days with another working parent.
 Of course if your child is sick or you have little advance notice for another reason, it’s nice to have a contingency plan.
 We compile a list of current and former parents who will work for pay.
-The cost is $20 per day and is handled directly with the substituting parent.
+The cost is $30 per day and is handled directly with the substituting parent.
+Co-op also has a list of flex workers/floating staff who are available to cover for $40 per day.
 You can feel assured that we know and trust all of the people on the list.
 It is your responsibility to find a substitute and to let the teacher know.

 What are clean-up days/task list duties?

 There is a list of regular on going duties that must be performed to maintain the cleanliness and safety of the school or to assist with preparation of school materials.
 Being part of a cooperative, these duties are our responsibility.
-In general, each family will be required to do either 3 clean-up days, or 1 clean-up day and 1 task which will last approximately twelve weeks.
-The tasks are not difficult, and you will find one that isn’t too distasteful to you.
+In general, each family will be required to do either 2 clean-up days or 1 task which will last approximately twelve weeks.
+The tasks are not difficult, and you will find one that appeals to you.
 You may actually love to clean the guinea pig cage or vacuum floors, who knows??!

 I feel unsure about how to discipline at Co-op.
 What do I do?

 This is one of the most common concerns of new Co-opers.
 If you don’t know what to do, ask for help— preferably from a Co-op teacher or veteran parent.
-It takes time to learn how to discipline the Co-op way.
-One thing that helps is to acquaint yourself with the list of Co-op Words— phrases you may review in the Work Day Tips section of Parents’ Corner.
-If each parent adopts these words and phrases when at Co-op, then the kids will begin to easily recognize and respond to them more easily.
-The children need for us to support them and keep the environment positive.
-Recognize that everyone is doing the best they can at the moment (you included).
+You may find it helpful to acquaint yourself with the list of Co-op Words–phrases found in the Work Day Tips section of Parents’ Corner.
+If parents adopt these words and phrases when at Co-op, then the children will easily recognize and respond.
+Recognize that everyone is doing the best he or she can at the moment (you included).